This post may contain affiliate links. Please read my disclosure for more info.

 I realized that being angry at my co-worker wasn’t the right course of action.
-While sometimes their over-confidence and self-presumptions are infuriating, maybe there’s something to be learned from the boys in our lives.
+While sometimes their over-confidence and self-presumptions are infuriating, maybe there’s something to be learned from the men in our lives.
 While I’ll still never be ridiculously overconfident, maybe I can take the advice of the men around me and start pushing for what I deserve.
 Maybe it’s okay to credit myself for my accomplishments and be a bit more demanding.

 I don’t have all the answers and I know it’s tough for us women out there.
 Women are routinely punished for demanding what we deserve, while men are praised for it.
-It’s harsh but it’s true, and there are plenty of studies to prove it… oh, and this one too.
+It’s harsh but it’s true, and there are plenty of studies to prove it… Oh, and this one too.

 While gender inequality isn’t our fault, we’re not entirely helpless.
-No one is going to hand you equality: whether you’re a woman, a minority, LGBT, or disabled… you have to demand your equality.
+No one is going to hand you equality: whether you’re a woman, a minority, LGBTQ, or disabled… you have to demand your equality.
 Even the most well-meaning of people rarely hand over privilege, and most people fail to see their own privilege a lot of the time.

 If I want to be successful I have to push for it.
 I have to get myself at least part of the way there because society is not going to change until we have more women in power.
 It’s never going to be okay for a woman to be demanding until there are more of us demanding things in solidarity.
 No one is going to hand you equality on a silver platter.
 We have to go and take it.